namans3/Keyword-Extraction/README.md

         self.num_tweets_p = 0
         self.num_tweets_n = 0
 ```
-Next, we read the data returend from Twitter API in JSON format.
+Next, we read the data returned from Twitter API in JSON format.
 We load an entire json object into all_data.
 Then we parse through it to identify if there exists an 'extended_tweet' as we the 'text' key contains the value which is a truncated form of tweet.
 Therefore, if we want to get the entire tweet, we go to the 'extended_tweet' key values.
 If extended_tweet key does not exist, it means that the text itself is complete.
 ```
     def on_data(self, data):